agoose77/literary/README.md

     * Maintains a similar programming model to conventional module development
     * Reduces the need to modify notebook contents during conversion
+* Currently no documentation generation
+    * Loosely, the plan is to use existing notebook-book tooling to re-use the existing Jupyter ecosystem

 ## Design
 The plan for this package is: